Skip to main content

 How to add a folder

-1. Visit the "Pages" section in the Admin Portal and click the "Add folder" button from the menu at the top of the page.
+1. Visit the "Pages" section in the Admin Portal, then click the "Add folder" button in the menu at the top of the page.

 3. Once created, scroll to the bottom of the page list.
 This is where you will find the new folder.
-Next, under the "Move" column, click on the double arrow icon and drag the folder above the pages you'd like to add inside of it.
+Under the "Move" column, click the double-arrow icon, and while holding it down, drag the folder above the pages you'd like to add into it.

-To place existing pages inside of a folder, click the double arrow icon under the “Move” column and drag and hover it over the folder or the page before it that has been placed inside of the folder.
+To place existing pages inside a folder, click the double-arrow icon under the “Move” column, then drag and hover it over the folder or the page inside the folder.
 As you hover over the folder, the corresponding page icon will appear to indicate which page you're moving.

-When a page is moved into the folder it will be indented within the page list and will be numbered in accordance with the parent folder (e.g. 11.1, 11.2, 11.3).
+When a page is moved into the folder, it will be indented in the page list and numbered in accordance with the parent folder (e.g., 7.1, 7.2, 7.3).

 Add a new page to an existing folder automatically